-For more details on the pupil premium please visit the DfE website, click the link below:
+For more details on the Pupil Premium please visit the DfE website by clicking on the link below:

 We organise teaching and learning at Ightham in order to meet the needs of all children in the best way.

 We ensure that the appropriate provision is made for children who belong to vulnerable groups and that social disadvantaged children have their needs adequately assessed and met.

 We recognise that not all children who receive free school meals will be socially disadvantaged and we also recognise that not all children that are disadvantaged have free school meals.

 We allocate Pupil Premium funding to support any child the school has identified as being socially disadvantaged and should be making better progress.